pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

   - Duration of downtime (in minutes)
   - Number of failed checks
 - 📆 After recovery, monitoring returns to your custom schedule — fully automated.
+-
+### 💬 Contributing

+Found a bug?
+Want a new feature?
+[Open an issue](https://github.com/pohape/self-hosted-tg-alerts-uptime-monitor/issues) or submit a PR!